cac04/git-pair/README.md

 # Git for Pair Programming

-Git commit messages can only have one author.
+Git commits can only have one author.
 However, there is a convention that multiple authors can be recorded by lines beginning with `Co-authored-by:` at the end of a commit message.
 This convention is [now supported by GitHub](https://help.github.com/articles/creating-a-commit-with-multiple-authors/) so all the co-authors can share the internet points.